PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/add-new-order/_index.md

 This block allows selecting the `delivery` and `invoice` addresses for the customer.
 New address can be created by clicking `Add new address` - the modal window with the creation form will appear.
 It is also possible to `edit` the addresses in same manner, by clicking `Edit` on selected address.

 {{% notice %}}
-The form in the modal is actually the same form from `Customer -> addresses` page rendered using `iframe`.
+The form in the modal is actually the same form from `Customers -> Addresses` page rendered using an `iframe`.
 {{% /notice %}}

 #### Shipping block